Undergraduate Degrees & Programs: Minors

 Undergraduates use Axess to declare or drop a minor.
 The Major-Minor and Multiple Major Course Approval eForm (available in the eForms portal in the Student tab in Axess) is required for graduation for students with a minor.
 The form should be submitted electronically to the Student Services Center by the final study list deadline of the quarter of intended graduation.

 Students with questions about declaring minors or double-counting courses towards combinations of majors and/or minors should consult with the departments or programs involved or the Student Services Center.
-For academic advising regarding minors, students should consult undergraduate Academic Advising).
+For general academic advising regarding minors, students should consult undergraduate the office of Academic Advising, under the office of the Vice Provost for Undergraduate Education (VPUE).
+For specific advising within the minor, students should consult with the Student Services Officer or another representative from that academic department/program.